-Suppliers to Lloyd's may also be party to confidential information that is necessary for them to fulfil their obligations.
-This information, even if it is not covered by contractual provisions, should be handled with the same care as information of similar sensitivity in the supplier's own organisation.
+Suppliers may also be party to confidential information with appropriate contractual provisions that is necessary for them to fulfil their obligations to Lloyd's.
+This confidential information must be handled in accordance with the applicable confidentiality obligations and in any event with the same degree of care as information of similar sensitivity in the supplier's own organisation.